Zori: Materials

 Zori also have a variety of upper surfaces.
 Zori with a woven wicker covering are referred to as tatami omote (Note: Though tatami are not woven with the sheaths of the Phyllostachys bambusoides plant, the term "tatami" is used generally in this instance to refer to a woven plant-origin covering - "tatami omote" roughly translating as "woven covering".)
 If it is woven of rice straw (as above), they are wara-zōri.
 If they are woven on the same four-warp pattern, but using a weft of bamboo sheath (peelings of bamboo culms), they are 竹皮 (たけがわ, takegawa) zori, literally bamboo-skin zori.
 The topsole may also be woven of common rush (igusa).
 This is the material used for most tatami mats, and igusa-zōri are also woven on the same many-warp pattern as tatami.

 Raffia, rattan, and paper strips (treated and twisted to resemble rush) are also used in topsoles.
 Some soles are skiamorphic moldings that look like woven topsoles.
-Topsoles might also be made of cloth, leather, vinyl cloth, or EVA foam.
+Topsoles might also be made of cloth, leather, PVC cloth, or EVA foam.
 Soles made entirely of waterproof (usually synthetic) materials are called 雨底 (amezoko) zori, literally rain-soled zori.
 Elastomer zori are called ゴム草履 (gomu-zōri).